The Opportunity

 USER RESEARCH FEEDBACK

-I searched through Meta’s extensive string management system to find examples of content used in similar situations on similar projects.
-I created a list and tested out a number of options.
+I searched Meta's string management system for content used in similar scenarios across projects, compiled a list, and tested multiple options.

 EDGE CASE WORK WITH ENGINEERING